 Experience & Specialties

-I received my Bachelor's degree in Exercise Science from Hofstra in 2014, I will have my Masters degree in Sports Science this December.
+I received my Bachelor's degree in Exercise Science from Hofstra in 2014, and received my Masters in Sports Science in 2016.

-Certified Strength and Conditioning Specialist (CSCS), National Federation of Personal Trainers (NFPT), CPR & AED
+Certified Strength and Conditioning Specialist (CSCS), USAW Level 1 Performance Coach, CPR & AED